Sean Hogan, Head Coach

 Eric is a Junior at Ohio University studying Sports Management.
 He spent last season as a practicum student for the team, and is now excited to begin his first year as Director of Operations.
 Eric has produced previous special projects dealing with social media and marketing.
 He also assisted in website operations for the Ohio Capital Conference which is located in the Greater Columbus, OH area.

-Ryan Boyd, Media Manager
+Ryan Boyd, Director of Media

 Hometown: Denver, CO